-I can’t even begin to imagine just how boring or desperate someone’s life must be to actually cheer on the end of the world as we know it — actively wanting, hoping that we are wiped out or that we get into a nasty war!
+I can’t even begin to imagine just how boring or desperate someone’s life must be to actually cheer on the end of the world as we know it — actively wanting, hoping that we are wiped out or that we get into another world war!
 And for what?
 So they can tell their dead or dying neighbors, family and friends, “See, I told you so?”
 I mean how messed up do you have to be to want to make that your claim to fame?
 Like anyone’s going to like you after that?

 Anyway, I don’t remember what the New Year’s Eve guest psychic said about wars or politics or economics or any of that stuff.
 What I clearly remember, though, is that she matter-of-factly stated, as though she knew for sure, for sure, that the Rams would win the Super Bowl this year.
 It was the confidence in her voice that made me take notice.
 It was as if she’d already seen the game and knew without a doubt what the final score would be.
 So with her utterance, it was — game on, lady psychic.

-After that show, I made it a point to keep up with how the Rams were doing week to week.
+After that particular Coast to Coast show, I made it a point to keep up with how the Rams were doing week to week.
 The weekend following that show (I want to believe), the Rams beat a team that I’m not sure they were supposed to beat.
-They played the Cowboys the week after that and we were supposed to beat the Rams, but we lost.
+They played the Cowboys the week after that and we were supposed to beat the Rams, but we also lost.
 (Speaking as a longtime Cowboys fan, that was a tough, bitter game to watch.)
 Then I didn’t watch the next game the Rams played, but it was against the New Orleans Saints.
 There was major controversy surrounding the outcome of that game, many claiming that the Saints were shafted, but regardless, the Rams walked away with the big W, which put them up against the Patriots on Super Bowl Sunday.